-To help you understand the complaint process, each of the following steps are represented in the colour-coded flowchart.
+To help you understand the complaint process, each of the following steps are explained below.

 If you feel that you are the subject of harassment or discrimination, you can contact the HRO to access the Case Resolution Request form or complete the online version.